-The following are courses that have been offered or are usually offered by the Department of Psychology.
+The following are courses that have been offered or are usually offered by the Department of Psychological Sciences.
 For a comprehensive list of courses, please refer to the current Schedule of Classes or Course Catalog.

 PSYC 222.
 Biological Bases of Behavior